PSSA-SDAC/sdac/README.md

 # Social Data Analysis Committee

-This is the repository for The Social Data Analysis Committee (SDAC), published by PSSA.
+The Social Data Analysis Committee (SDAC) aims to equip undergraduate political science students with data science skills to enhance their research capabilities and professional careers.
+Through workshops, projects, and competitions, students will learn to analyze and interpret social data, develop professional GitHub portfolios, and gain insights into political, social, and economic issues.